microsoft/did-ccf/DID_CCF.md

 ```

 ### Deactivate
-All authenticated members of the consortium can deactivate an identifier that is under their control by calling the **identifiers/<did>/deactivate** endpoint.
-This API checks that the member making the request is the owner of the identifier and if true, removes the identifier and all it's associated keys from the network.
+All authenticated members of a consortium and registered users of a given CCF Network can deactivate an identifier that is under their control by calling the **identifiers/\<did\>/deactivate** endpoint.
+This API checks that the caller making the request is the owner of the identifier and if true, removes the identifier and all it's associated keys from the network.

 ```
 ./scurl.sh https://<host>/app/identifiers/<did>/deactivate --cacert <service_certificate>.pem --signing-key <member_private_key.pem> --signing-cert <member_certificate.pem> -H "content-type: application/json" -X PATCH